 CottonInfo ran the events in conjunction with local organisations, the North West Local Land Services and the Gwydir Valley Irrigators Association, with funding from the National Landcare program and the Australian Government.
 Other speakers included CottonInfo’s Alice Devlin and North West Local Land Services’s Emily Doolan.

-For more information on natural resource and riparian management, view our NRM page.
+Visit the NRM page for more information on natural resource and riparian management